kljohann/YouCompleteMe/README.md

 compile the current file.
 (You can also provide a path to a global `.ycm_extra_conf.py` file, which will be used as a fallback.
 See the Options section for more details.)
-To prevent the execution of malicious code YCM will ask once per module if it is safe to be loaded.
-(This can be disabled.
-See the Options section.)
+To prevent the execution of malicious code from a file you didn't write YCM will ask once per module if it is safe to be loaded.
+This can be disabled and you can white-/blacklist files.

 This system was designed this way so that the user can perform any arbitrary